-There are many types of accelerometer sensors available out there made for serving specific purposes.
-As hall-effect accelerometers or capacitive accelerometers can detect voltage variations, and piezoelectric accelerometers can also detect shock, vibration, or pressure.
+Many types of accelerometer sensors are available out there for specific purposes.
+Hall-effect accelerometers or capacitive accelerometers can detect voltage variations, and piezoelectric accelerometers can also detect shock, vibration, or pressure.

 8. Optical Sensors

-We have already discussed the different types of IoT sensors available currently in the market.
+We have already discussed the different types of IoT sensors currently available.
 I have included the optical sensor in this list due to its widespread use all around the world.
-It has an effective role in many industries where it is important to track environmental changes first hand.
+It has an effective role in many industries where it is important to track environmental changes firsthand.

 These sensors can sense the physical quantity of light rays before sending a machine-readable electronic signal to the users.
 As a result, IoT experts can continuously monitor different things and come to a decision.

 Almost all industries have been taking the benefit of Optical Sensors.
 Especially healthcare, environment monitoring, energy, and aerospace can make the most out of optical sensors by deploying them on-premises or in their IoT infrastructure.